gaycoderprincess/ProStreetMWPhysics/README.md

 Experiment for Need for Speed: ProStreet that converts the physics and handling model from Most Wanted and Carbon, including rechargeable NOS and the ability to use speedbreaker

-Massive thanks to everyone involved with [dbalatoni13's MW reverse engineering project](https://github.com/dbalatoni13/nfsmw), this mod was heavily based off of it.
+This mod was heavily based off of the work done in [dbalatoni13's MW reverse engineering project](https://github.com/dbalatoni13/nfsmw).
+I have recently discovered that they use AI, so while this mod was based off of their code, I no longer endorse the project.

 ## Installation